 CSC'S direct exposure to credit risk mainly results from margin lending and client option and futures activities, securities lending activities, mortgage lending activities, its role as a counterparty in financial contracts and other investing activities.
 To manage the risks of such losses, the Company has established policies and procedures which include: establishing and reviewing credit limits, monitoring of credit limits and quality of counterparties, and adjusting margin, option, and futures requirements for certain securities.
 Collateral arrangements relating to margin loans, option positions, securities lending agreements, and resale agreements include provisions that require additional collateral in the event market fluctuations result in declines in the value of collateral received.
 Additionally, for margin loan and securities lending agreements, collateral arrangements require the fair value of such collateral exceeds the amounts loaned.

 The Company's credit risk exposure related to bank loans is actively managed through individual and portfolio reviews performed by management.
 Management regularly reviews asset quality, including concentrations, delinquencies, nonaccrual loans, charge-offs, and recoveries.
 All are factors in the determination of an appropriate allowance for loan losses.
-The Company's mortgage loan portfolios primarily include first lien residential real estate mortgage loans (First Mortgages) of \$8.2 billion and home equity lines of credit (HELOCs) of \$2.8 billion at June 30, 2015.
+The Company's loan portfolios primarily include first lien residential real estate mortgage loans (First Mortgages) of \$8.3 billion, home equity lines of credit (HELOCs) of \$2.8 billion, personal loans secured by securities of \$3.2 billion and customer account margin loans of \$15.7 billion at September 30, 2015.

-The Company has exposure to credit risk associated with its securities available for sale and securities held to maturity portfolios, whose carrying values totaled \$61.5 billion and \$39.1 billion at June 30, 2015, respectively.
-These portfolios include U.S. agency and non-agency mortgage-backed securities (MBS), asset-backed securities (ABS), corporate debt securities, U.S. agency notes, certificates of deposit, and treasury securities.
-U.S. agency mortgage-backed securities do not have explicit credit ratings; however, management considers these to be of the highest credit quality and rating given the guarantee of principal and interest by the U.S. government-sponsored enterprises.
-As of June 30, 2015, CSC's investment portfolio was 97% concentrated in securities issued by U.S. agencies and entities.
+The Company has exposure to credit risk associated with its securities available for sale and securities held to maturity portfolios, whose carrying values totaled \$64.4 billion and \$42.9 billion at September 30, 2015, respectively.
+These portfolios include U.S. agency and non-agency mortgage-backed securities (MBS), asset-backed securities (ABS), corporate debt securities, U.S. agency notes, U.S. Treasury securities, certificates of deposit, U.S. state and municipal securities and commercial paper.
+U.S. agency MBS do not have explicit credit ratings; however, management considers these to be of the highest credit quality and rating given the guarantee of principal and interest by the U.S. government-sponsored enterprises.
+As of September 30, 2015, CSC's investment portfolio was 97% concentrated in securities issued by U.S. agencies and entities.
 The remaining investment portfolio consisted of foreign issuers domiciled in Australia, Canada, France, Netherlands, Norway, Sweden, Switzerland, and United Kingdom, all of which are denominated in U.S. dollars.